Turbo-Muon: Almost-Orthogonal Pre-Conditioning for Fast Muon Updates: Related Work

-\paragraph{Orthogonality based optimizers} form a recent class of training algorithms that enforce or approximate orthogonal updates to improve conditioning and stability during deep network optimization.
-The foundational work of Muon \cite{jordan2024muon} introduced the idea of orthogonalizing parameter updates via iterative matrix normalization, such as the Newton–Schulz method, yielding isotropic update directions and smoother convergence dynamics.
-Follow-ups like Deriving Muon \cite{bernstein2025deriving} and Old Optimizer, New Norm \cite{bernstein2024oldoptimizernewnorm} offered theoretical insights linking these methods to optimization under alternative geometries and norms.
-Scalable implementations such as Dion \cite{ahn_dion_2025} extended the approach to distributed settings, while Gluon \cite{riabinin_gluon_2025} and AdaMuon \cite{si_adamuon_2025} incorporated adaptivity and layer-wise refinements, bridging the gap between theoretical LMO frameworks and practical large-model training\thib{~\cite{todo_scion}}.
-Empirical studies \cite{modded_nanogpt_2024, wen_fantastic_2025, kimi2025k2} further demonstrated that such orthogonalization can accelerate convergence, stabilize training under heavy-tailed gradients, and enhance performance across architectures from GPT-2 Nano to billion-parameter models.
+\paragraph{Orthogonality-based optimizers} form a recent class of training algorithms that enforce or approximate orthogonal updates to improve conditioning and stability during deep network optimization.
+The foundational work of Muon \cite{jordan2024muon} introduced the idea of orthogonalizing parameter updates via iterative matrix normalization, such as the Newton-Schulz method, yielding isotropic update directions and smoother convergence dynamics.
+Follow-up works such as Deriving Muon \cite{bernstein2025deriving} and Old Optimizer, New Norm \cite{bernstein2024oldoptimizernewnorm} offered theoretical insights linking these methods to optimization under alternative geometries and norms.
+Scalable implementations such as Dion \cite{ahn_dion_2025} extended the approach to distributed settings, while Gluon \cite{riabinin_gluon_2025} and AdaMuon \cite{si_adamuon_2025} incorporated adaptivity and layer-wise refinements, bridging the gap between theoretical linear minimization oracle (LMO) frameworks and practical large-model training~\cite{pethick2025training}.
+Empirical studies \cite{modded_nanogpt_2024, wen_fantastic_2025, kimi2025k2} further demonstrated that such orthogonalization can accelerate convergence, stabilize training under heavy-tailed gradients, and enhance performance across architectures from GPT-2 scale to billion-parameter models.
 Together, these works position orthogonality-based optimization as a promising direction for efficient and stable large-scale learning.